 Previously, I had hoped this year would represent the nadir for Kraft.
 It was guiding for circa $5.7B in EBITDA and $2.5B in free cash flow pre-pandemic.
 Because COVID has had a positive impact on the business, Kraft actually expects mid-single-digit adjusted EBITDA growth this year.
 By my count, that means somewhere in the region of $6.4B for FY20 as a whole.
 The company sees leverage falling to 4x by year-end as a result.
 I make that equivalent to around $25.6B in absolute terms assuming my math is right.

 Anyway, it looks like the business is finally starting to stabilize.
-Analysts see Kraft posting a net profit of just over $3B next year.
-I have that equivalent to around $2.50 on a per-share basis.
+Analysts see Kraft posting a net profit of just over $3B next year, or circa $2.50 on a per-share basis.
 With the company set to maintain its $1.60 per share annual dividend, we are looking at another billion dollars or so in retained profit next year for debt reduction.
 Moreover, it recently announced the $3.2B sale of certain cheese businesses to Groupe Lactalis.
 Kraft will use the proceeds to further reduce net debt when the deal closes in the first half of next year.
 It will cost Kraft around $265M in terms of annual EBITDA, though it should make something back on lower interest expenses from reduced debt levels.